angelsolaorbaiceta/geom2d/README.md

 - `Polygon`: Plane figure that is described by a finite number of straight line segments connected to form a polygonal chain or polygonal circuit

 ## Contracts
-- `PointContainable`: implemented by primitives which have can check if they contain a point
+- `PointContainable`: implemented by primitives which can check if they contain a point
 - `ProximityCheckable`: implemented by primitives which can check whether they are close enough to a given point, and which compute their closest point to it